The Evolution of Attention

 Attention Attention is the brain’s process of limiting alternative thought patterns, then increasing the most dominant thought pattern’s strength.
 It is like a simple majority rule: the most successful thought pattern gets all the resources while other thought patterns are suppressed.
 While we can jump back and forth between different thoughts, we cannot have two dominant thought patterns at the same time.

-The brain parts involved that help us make this decision underwent half a billion years of evolution and can be traced back to simple multi-cellular organisms (see [Kaas, 2017, p.
-547-554] and https://www.wanderingsolace.com/a-brief-history-of-brain-evolution.html):
+Attention refers to the ability to select between competing or even contradicting sense data.
+For example, you hear something on your left, see something moving on your right, you are hungry, and tired; which sense data gets your attention first?
+The brain parts involved that help us make such a decision underwent half a billion years of evolution and can be traced back to simple multi-cellular organisms [Kaas, 2017, p.
+547–554].

 5.1.1 Nerve Nets in Hydras

-Looking at our evolutionary tree of animal ancestors in regard to brain development, sponges were the first to branch off (more than 750 million years ago).
+Looking at our tree of animal ancestors (see Figure 5.3) in regard to brain development, sponges were the first to settle in an evolutionary niche (more than 600 million years ago).
 They are sea animals that are mostly immobile and simply filter oxygen and nutrients from the ocean water.
-Although they have a primitive way of pushing water out of their body when it is toxic or otherwise polluted, they lack any form of nervous system as we understand it.
-Their cells communicate directly with each other with calcium signalling.
+Although they have a primitive way of pushing water, when it is toxic or otherwise polluted, out of their bodies, they lack any form of nervous system as we understand it.
+Their cells communicate directly with each other using calcium signalling.
 Each cell contains a concentration of calcium that can be released if it receives calcium from neighboring cells.
 This way, it creates a calcium wave propagating throughout the organism.
 You can imagine it like having many square containers grouped together and filled up to the brink with water.
-When you take one container and pour it into its neighboring containers, all containers will overflow.
+When you take one container and pour it into its neighboring containers, all the containers will overflow.

-The first animals with some resemblance of a brain were hydras (see Figure 5.1.1).
-They branched off our evolutionary tree more than 540 million years ago.
-They are small (around 10 millimeters in length) animals that usually attach themselves to the surface of an object in their environment (e.g., a rock) and can slowly move over it or detach themselves and float in the water.
+The first animals with some semblance of a brain were Hydras.
+They branched off our evolutionary tree more than 580 million years ago.
+They are small (around 10 millimeters in length) animals that usually attach themselves to the surface of an object in their environment and can slowly move over it or detach themselves and float in the water.
 They have a basic nervous system that allows them to use their tentacles to attack prey.
-If another animal (mostly tiny planktonic crustaceans like Daphnia or Cyclops (up to 5 millimeters in length) touches a tentacle, the nerve cells activate the tentacle to take it into the hydra’s mouth.
+If another animal (mostly tiny planktonic crustaceans like Daphnia or Cyclops up to five millimeters in length) touches a tentacle, the nerve cells activate the tentacle to take it into the Hydra’s mouth.
 There is no central nervous system that organizes this activation.
-Instead, nerve cells are spread throughout the body of the hydra in a nerve net.
-This enables the hydra to respond to its environment, but not to detect where this original stimulus came from.
-Any signal leads to the same reaction (see Figure 5.3).
+Instead, nerve cells are spread throughout the body of the Hydra in a nerve net.
+This enables the Hydra to respond to its environment without being able to detect where this original stimulus came from.
+Any signal leads to the same reaction, for example, all muscles contract at the same time.

-If the human body had a nerve net instead of a nervous system and brain, we would not be able to figure out where we were touched, only that we felt something and as a result, had to come up with a general response to this touch.
+If the human body had a nerve net instead of a nervous system and brain, we would not be able to figure out where we were touched, only that we felt something and as a result had to come up with a general response to this touch.
 Such a general response is comparable to our hormonal system: for example, the adrenaline released in a situation of danger does not cause specific actions but prepares the whole body for a possible injury or energy exertion.
 Another example would be the regulation of body temperature which, again, is a general response to certain conditions instead of a specific movement.
-The opposite is, for example, the reflex of suddenly jerking back your hand after touching a hot stove: a specific signal leads to a specific reaction.

 A basic form of attention appeared at the time the arthropods (insects, spiders, crabs, etc.) split off the evolutionary tree around 550 million years ago.
 With this new form of attention, instead of treating all sensory input as equal, the information is pre-processed and can thus be amplified and classified.
 For example, imagine noticing something suddenly moving in the grass—it immediately draws your attention.
 Once you see it emerging from the grass, you classify it as a particular concept, for example a snake.